kindelia-archive/Kindelia/README.md

 If looking at that code and identifying where the "sum" function even begins, imagine proving a mathematical theorem about its execution.
 It would be almost impossible.

-A saner approach would be to implement programs in a higher level language, compile it to the EVM, and prove theorems about that language.
-This raises two
+A saner approach would be to implement a program in a higher level language, prove theorems under that language, and, finally, compile it to the EVM.
+This raises two problems:
-problems:

-1. Proving that the compiler itself is correct (very hard)
+1. Proving that the compiler is correct, which is very hard

-2. Valling external contracts invalidates proofs
+2. Calling external contracts still invalidates proofs

-For example, consider the following program:
+For example, consider the following contract:

 ```
 public function pay_bob() {